The Therapy Partnership

 Aronoff, G.M., Aronoff, S. & Peck, L.

-ABSTRACT: The efficacy of hypnotherapy in aborting acute asthmatic attacks was studied in 17 children ranging in age from six to 17.
+The efficacy of hypnotherapy in aborting acute asthmatic attacks was studied in 17 children ranging in age from six to 17.
 All had as their primary diagnosis bronchial asthma.
 Prior to hypnotic induction pulmonary function was assessed, then monitored in the immediate post hypnotic period and at two intervals thereafter.
 The average improvement for all subjects was greater than 50% above the baseline measurement as documented by spirometry, monitored dyspnea, wheezing and subjective ratings by the subjects.
-It is suggested that hypnotherapy may be an important tool in ameliorating asthma, improving ventilatory capacity and promoting relaxation without recourse to pharmacologic agents.
-One explanation offered is that hypnosis affects an automic response, thereby diminishing bronchospasm.

-Med J Aust.
-1975 Jun 21; 1(25): 776-81.
+Med J Aust. – 1975 Jun 21; 1(25): 776-81.

 Which asthmatic patients should be treated by hypnotherapy?